What is Blockchain and how does it work?

 Blockchain is the technology behind the virtual currency “bitcoin”, but its potential applications will be much broader.
 Let us provide you with further elaboration on the subject.

 Maybe you have never heard about what blockchain is, but it will be just a matter of time before you find out about it, a paradigm shift regarding the way we understand the digital world that will become integrated into our lives, at least according to the experts.
+Since 2008 when the mysterious Satoshi Nakamoto - it is not known whether one person or a group of them - invented Bitcoin and the underlying blockchain technology, its use has expanded into numerous fields, from smart contracts and renewable energy traceability to art buying.
 In this article, we are going to try to explain what blockchain means and why it will become a key player in the future of digital network.

 What is Blockchain?